 Dutch research company Sustainalytics reviews companies across the world on their sustainability, typically for clients such as institutional investors, banks and asset managers.
-In 2016, Van Lanschot Kempen’s Sustainalytics score was unchanged at 90 points, which puts us in first place in our peer group of medium-sized banks, our score is currently being updated.
+We are on the first place in our peer group of medium-sized banks, our score is currently being updated.

-In 2016 the Belgian organisation Forum Ethibel carried out its fourth assessment of the extent to which Van Lanschot Kempen has increased the proportion of responsible loans and investments within its entrusted financial resources (savings and deposits).
+In 2017 the Belgian organisation Forum Ethibel carried out its fifth assessment of the extent to which Van Lanschot Kempen has increased the proportion of responsible loans and investments within its entrusted financial resources (savings and deposits).
 An audit over 2016 revealed that 93% of all assets on the balance sheet were screened on sustainability.
 The non-screened assets (7%) are difficult to screen, since they include tax assets, goodwill and buildings.
 In addition to this audit, Forum Ethibel also examined the implementation of our responsible investment policy.
 We received sustainability certificates for both audits.

 Fair Bank Guide